Lyle Leong

-Lyle Leong (born August 23, 1987) is a former professional gridiron football wide receiver.
-He played collegiate football for the Texas Tech Red Raiders.
+Lyle Leong (born August 23, 1987) is an American former professional football wide receiver.
+He played college football for the Texas Tech Red Raiders.

 Professional career

 Dallas Cowboys

-Lyle Leong went undrafted in the 2011 NFL Draft.
+Lyle Leong went undrafted in the 2011 NFL draft.
 He was signed by the Dallas Cowboys as an undrafted free agent in 2011.

 Saskatchewan Roughriders

 Signed with the Saskatchewan Roughriders of the Canadian Football League in February 2013.

 Hamilton Tiger-Cats

-On May 23, 2013 Leong Jr was traded to the Hamilton Tiger-Cats of the CFL in exchange for Jermaine McElveen.
+On May 23, 2013, Leong Jr was traded to the Hamilton Tiger-Cats of the CFL in exchange for Jermaine McElveen.

 Coaching career

 Levelland High School

-On June 9, 2021 Lyle Leong was named Head Football Coach and Athletic Director of the Levelland Lobos by the Levelland Independent School District Board of Trustees.
+On June 9, 2021, Lyle Leong was named Head Football Coach and athletic director of the Levelland Lobos by the Levelland Independent School District Board of Trustees.